 If you do have Parkinson’s, early diagnosis and treatment can help slow the progression of the disease.
 “It can greatly improve the quality of your life,” Dr. Franc says.
 “The earlier it’s detected, the better.”

-What else can help: exercise.
+What else can help: social support and exercise—and you can find both with SilverSneakers.
 Follow these six rules for exercising with Parkinson’s disease.

 SilverSneakers members can access live fitness classes and wellness workshops through SilverSneakers LIVE.
 See the latest schedule and RSVP for classes here.

 Not a member?
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.